Scale · Major

 FAQs

-What's the relative key of A Major?
+What is the relative minor of A major?

 Related on MusoKit